kora-projects/kora-docs/mkdocs/docs/en/examples/hello-world.md

     ```

 `KoraApplication.run` starts parallel initialization of all components in the container and blocks the main thread until the `SIGTERM` signal is received,
-after which the application starts graceful shutdown.
+after which the application initiates graceful shutdown.
 Now, if we run this application, we will have access to the routers in the links above.

 ## Controller